ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_data_inputs.md

 The configuration is validated automatically when it is loaded and the simulation will exit if there are validation issues with configuration data.
 The details of any issues are written to the simulation log file.
+The validation will vary by setting but is used to check, as examples, that configured input files actually exist or that numeric inputs are within a range of accepted values.

 ## Gridded model data inputs